PROGRAM

 Ascent/descent time: 7-8 h

-Departure with the first cable car to Plateau Rosà, where crampons are put on and the climb begins.
-We head towards the Colle del Breithorn, around 3,800 meters of altitude, where you arrive in less than an hour, for a first short, refreshment stop.
+Wake up and breakfast at the hut, after we will start our approach to the climb.
+We head towards the Colle del Breithorn, around 3,800 meters of altitude, where we arrive in less than an hour, for a first short, refreshment stop.
 In the crossing of the glacier, the traces of ascent to the various Breithorn are left, it continues also beyond that leading to the Black Rock.
-It is the attack of Pollux after about two and an half hours.
-Crampons are removed (of course we observe the conditions season by season) to tackle the first stretch of ridge on rock and debris.
+We reach the point for attack the Pollux after about two and an half hours.
+Depending on conditions, we start the ascent crampons on or without them (of course we observe the conditions season by season) to tackle the first stretch of ridge on rock and debris.
 Climbing passages alternate (I/II), partly equipped with some fixed ropes in the most exposed passages, where the grade rises (III +).
 The pre-summit at 3.991m presents a statue of the Madonna and Child, where we stop to trace the crampons.
 The elegant final snowy ridge leads to the summit, overcoming the last 100 m in altitude.
 From the top (4.092m) you can enjoy a spectacular panorama: from the Matterhorn, to Mont Blanc, to the Grand Combin, to the Valais mountains.
 The descent takes place on the same ascent route.
 Plan for Plateau Rosà by 4.15 pm in order to take the last downhill cable car that takes you back to Cervinia.

 DETAILS